aternosorg/php-serializer/README.md

 ```

 #### Item Type
 This option can be used to specify the type of the items in an array.
-It allows the deserializer to convert objects in the array to the correct type.
+It allows the deserializer to convert
+objects in the array to the correct type.
 If this is not set, items will not be converted to any type.

+Array keys are preserved during the conversion.

 ```php
 #[Serialize(itemType: ExampleClass::class)]